MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Add-Computer.md

 ```

 ### -Unsecure

-Indicates that this cmdlet performs an unsecured join to the specified domain.
+Performs an unsecure join to the specified domain.

 ```yaml
 Type: SwitchParameter